frnmst/iptables-geoport-directives/README.md

 # iptables-geoport-directives
 Simple shell script for GNU/Linux, built on iptables, which is able to filter incoming packets based on accepted port numbers and countries.
 It is aimed to SOHO users.

-###WHATIS
+###WHAT IS
 This is a bash script suitable for GNU/Linux systems (but it might work on other *nix-like systems too) that is able to filter incoming packets from LAN and WAN based on standard port numbers and countries' IP addresses.
 It uses a